microsoft-partner-solutions-ai/MLOps-Spam-Classification-Hack/Challenges/Challenge-05.md

 ## Description

-- To retrain your model, update the training code with new data.
+- Additional YouTube video comments data that was not included in the first iteration of the model can be found in the `data/retraining` folder.
+The hope is that this additional data will improve your model!
-    - Pull up the training code in `training.py` in `scripts/training/` folder.
+    - Is updating the classifier code necessary?
+If yes, what needs to be changed?
+Check the training code in `classifier.py` in `scripts/training/` folder.
 The initial model was trained on data of three YouTube videos.
-    - Additional YouTube video comments data that was not included in the first iteration of the model can be found in the `data/` folder.
-The hope is that this additional data will improve your model!
     - Concatenate these two datasets/dataframes and build a classifier trained model on this bigger dataset.
 - Re-run the `Build` pipeline to reflect the changes in training.
-- Re-run the `Release` pipeline.
+- Re-run the `Release` pipeline with the latest build.
 If the new model has better evaluation metrics than the previous model, then a new web service is created for your retrained model.
 - Review artifacts and outputs from `Build` and `Release` pipelines.

 ## Success criteria

 - A retrained model (if necessary with better performance) is created and registered within the Azure ML Model Registry.
-- A container image for your retrained model is created under Azure ML Images.
+- A “Healthy” ACI deployment for your retrained model is created under Azure ML Endpoints from Pre-prod stage.
-- A “healthy” ACI deployment for your retrained model is created under Azure ML Endpoints.
+- A “Healthy” AKS deployment for your retrained model is created under Azure ML Endpoints from Prod stage.

 ## Learning resources